Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 If the primary contact is not applying for coverage, select No for the Are you applying for coverage question.

-When the primary contact is not applying for coverage during an agent-assisted enrollment:
+When the primary contact is not applying for coverage:

 Additional applicants